-- Registrant $[X]$ rty other than the Registrant $[\]$ ropriate box: nary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] [] Definit tive Proxy Statement ive Additional Materials ing Material Pursuant to Rule 14a-11(c) or Rule 14a-12 REDWOOD TRUST, INC. (Name of Registrant as Specified In Its Charter) (Name o f Person(s)Filing Proxy Statement, if other than the Registrant) Payme nt of Fi ling Fee (Check the appropriate box): [X] required. mputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determine): 4) Proposed maximum aggregate value of transaction: 5) Total fees paid: [] Fee paid d previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION ed by the Registrant [X] and by a Party other than the Registrant [] [X] k the appropriate box: Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 REDWOOD TRUST, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s)Filing Proxy Statement, if other than the Registrant) Paym ment of Filing Fee (Check the appropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determine): 4) Proposed maximum aggregate value of transaction: 5) Total fees paid: [] Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: